MatthewRalston/kmerdb/CITATION_FAQ.md

 - I do not want to see the citation notice at every run

 You do not have to.
-Spend 10 seconds on running 'kmerdb --citation' and the notice is silenced.
+Spend 10 seconds on running 'kmerdb citation' and the notice is silenced.
 This is similar to clicking 'OK.
 Do not show this again' in a dialog box seen in Firefox and similar programs.